-For events that CB hosts and controls the space for (i.e. House Parties, workshops, The Blues Mill):
+This code of conduct provides guidelines for all guests attending events that CB hosts and controls the space for (e.g., House Parties, workshops, The Blues Mill).

 Code of Conduct:

 Collectively Blue provides space to dance, relax, and have a good time.
 In order to make this possible, here are some guidelines for being an awesome community member and doing your part to make this scene even better!

 - We want every single person, regardless of gender, race, sexual orientation, disability, physical appearance, age, religion, etc. to be able to feel welcomed and comfortable in our spaces.
 We do not tolerate harassment of any kind.
 If you harass someone, you may be asked to leave; that may be for the duration of a dance or the duration of the weekend, at our discretion.